 - Choose to bake cheesecakes in a water bath for the best creamy texture.

-- Seal the bottom of the loose bottom cake tin with tin foil properly before adding it to a water bath to avoid water seeping into the cheesecake mixture.
+- Seal the bottom of the loose-bottom cake tin with tin foil before adding it to a water bath to prevent water from seeping into the cheesecake mixture.

 - Allow the cheesecake to set properly before serving

 If your cheesecake is rubbery rather than creamy, you need to assess how you baked it.
-Oven temperature and baking it in a water bath play very important roles in the texture of this cheesecake.
+Oven temperature and baking in a water bath play important roles in this cheesecake's texture.

 📖 Recipe